kalsvik/unitags/README.md

 This project is licensed under the MIT license.

 # Footnotes
-I mostly just made this because I wanted to be able to keep my airbags after moving to Android, and I had an old MacBook lying around that wasn't doing anything, so I made this.
+I mostly just made this because I wanted to be able to keep my airtags after moving to Android, and I had an old MacBook lying around that wasn't doing anything, so I made this.
 I don't expect anybody to get any use out of this except for me, but in the rare case you find this to be a helpful project/tool/whatever, any contributions are appreciated.